unifi-utilities/unifios-utilities/cloudflared/README.md

 Configuration is required here, otherwise nothing will work.

-You need to modify `SERVICE_TOKEN` in `51-cloudflared-tunnel.sh` with the secret token you go when configuring the tunnel in Cloudflare Zero Trust
+You need to modify `SERVICE_TOKEN` in `51-cloudflared-tunnel.sh` with the secret token you got when configuring the tunnel in Cloudflare Zero Trust

 Run the script and ensure it doesn't error,